ioos/bio_data_guide/CONTRIBUTING.md

 # Contribute to the guide

-## Contribute writiing, research, examples or ideas
+## Contribute writing, research, examples or ideas

 Contribute directly to chapters (01-Intro.Rmd).
 Either through the GitHub website and direct edits to the R markdown files prefixed with chapter numbers (eg. 01-intro.Rmd).
 You can write both markdown or R, and even python code.
 The site is built using the R package [bookdown](https://bookdown.org/) through GitHub Actions, so all you need to do is edit the R markdown file and GitHub will take care of the rest.